Home » Cuisines » Traditional Chinese Food » Twice Cooked Pork {Hui Guo Rou 回锅肉}

 You will also need green onions, ginger, garlic, natural soy sauce (or dark soy sauce), and Shaoxing wine.

-For the vegetables, green garlic leaves are an excellent choice.
+For vegetables, green garlic leaves are an excellent choice.
 You can generally use young leek leaves to substitute.
 However, unlike garlic leaves which have an explosive flavor and taste which complements pork especially well, leek leaves have a muted flavor and taste.

 A tiny bit of red pepper is often used to make the color pop.